joesimmonsIT/osticket-prereqs/README.md

 <img src="https://i.imgur.com/WWCBzRP.png"/>
 </p>
 <p>
-The creation of the Resource Group "RGosTicket" has been completed and new additional resources can be created and added to the resource group.
+The creation of the Resource Group "RGosTicket" has been completed and new additional resources can be created <br />
+and added to the resource group.
 </p>
 <br />